privacypatterns/privacypatterns/site/deploy/about/about.md

 ## Contact us ##

-*If you're interested in privacy patterns &mdash; because you'd like to contribute your own content, support the project in some way or suggest an improvement &mdash; please contact us.*
+If you're interested in privacy patterns &mdash; because you'd like to contribute your own content, support the project in some way or suggest an improvement &mdash; please contact Nick Doty at [npdoty@ischool.berkeley.edu](mailto:npdoty@ischool.berkeley.edu).